 Generation’89 - Growing up in the year of change is the long overdue different perspective on the fall of the Berlin wall and the German reunification.

-The DVD of Generation’89 is being released November.
+The DVD is available:

 Anke Ertner was born in 1975 in Großenhain close to Dresden.
 She grew up in Strausberg near Berlin, which in the GDR was the most important location of the army.
 Her father worked there as an officer, her mother as a teacher.